violeta-haas/violeta-haas.github.io/_pages/research.md

 ## **Selected Work in Progress**

-**How Good Ancestors Make Good Citizens: Norm Legacies and the Activation of Civic Virtue**
+**How Good Ancestors Make Good Citizens: Norm Legacies and the Activation of Pro-Social Behavior**
 -- with [Mirko Wegemann](https://mirko-wegemann.github.io) --

 **Electoral Responses to Local Cooperations with Radical-Right Parties**